 HR executives typically see themselves as order takers.
 They can be so consumed in operational tasks, there is minimal time and focus to think strategically and be influential amongst the C-suite.

-Recently I attended and presented at a National HR Summit so had the opportunity to speak to hundreds of HR professionals in a few days.
+Recently I attended and presented at the National HR Summit in Sydney so had the opportunity to speak to hundreds of HR professionals in a few days.

 There was much conversation about corporate training, team building, staff conferences and team events, however a common topic became this very challenge – getting a position in the C-suite or being able to influence the C-suite.

 Most HRs who I spoke to find it hard to convince the C-suite to commit significant, and in some cases, any investment for building a healthy and values-led culture.

 The C-suite often sees culture as less tangible than creating a new product line or making a major capital investment, and more difficult to forecast and measure potential risks and returns arising from a company’s culture.

 HR needs to become less focused on following orders and procedures, and start becoming drivers of change, providing educated and strategic input into the future direction of the company.

 Following the National HR Summit, I conducted a series of interviews with a variety of industry professionals to gain some further insights on how HR can join or at the very least influence their C-suite.

 Director of Motivation Matters, Anneli Blundell is a management consultant who helps senior business leaders increase their influence, engagement and professional visibility.

 Anneli believes HR is not considered part of the C-suite at the moment because they have historically positioned and see themselves as order takers.